GoogleCloudPlatform/genai-for-developers/docs/tutorials/code-review-cicd-github/index.md

 ```

 Review the 5 tasks at the bottom of the file that use the `devai` python script you reviewed in the previous step.
 For example the code review step includes `devai review code -c [source to review]`

-## Execute a CICD job and Review GenAI output

-In this step you will commit a change then review the GenAI output in the GitHub logs and summary

-### Make changes and push the commit

-The workflow file needs to be updated to reference your GCP project.

-- Update 2 instances in the file.
-Replace project id on lines 8 and 30 with your GCP project id.
-Example: qwiklabs-gcp-02-71a9948ae110

-- Stage, commit and push your changes to GitHub.
-The change will enable the workflow to run correctly and pushing to your repo will execute the workflow.

-### Review AI Output in CICD

-With the commit pushed, the workflow will have started executing.
-You can review the execution and resulting summary in GitHub.

-- In the browser, Open the GitHub "Actions" tab and review the workflow output.
-- When the job completes click on Summary and scroll down to see the AI generated output.